HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   classes="big-number",
 ) }}

-The first indicator that comes to mind is the use of purple and gradients, often referred to as "the AI <a hreflang="en" href="https://ai-engineering-trend.medium.com/the-mystery-behind-ais-purple-problem-revealed-0234afdb292e">Purple Problem</a>."
-It describes the tendency of common LLMs to use a lot of purple when generating websites.
-Adam Wathan, creator of the widely adopted CSS framework <a hreflang="en" href="https://tailwindcss.com/">Tailwind</a>, explains <a hreflang="en" href="https://youtu.be/AG_791Y-vs4?t=86">in an interview</a> that this may be because the Tailwind team used a lot of purple in their documentation and examples shortly before the first major crawls from AI labs began harvesting the internet.
-They did so to capture design trends of early 2020; a purple website a few years ago was as common as black in today's web design.
-However, LLMs do not seem to have noticed the more recent changes in design trends.
+The most recognizable indicator of AI-generated web design is the pervasive use of purple and gradients, often referred to as "the AI <a hreflang="en" href="https://ai-engineering-trend.medium.com/the-mystery-behind-ais-purple-problem-revealed-0234afdb292e">Purple Problem</a>."

+Adam Wathan, creator of the widely adopted CSS framework <a hreflang="en" href="https://tailwindcss.com/">Tailwind</a>, noted <a hreflang="en" href="https://youtu.be/AG_791Y-vs4?t=86">in a recent interview</a> that this trend likely stems from the timing of major AI training crawls.
+In the early 2020s, the Tailwind team used deep purples extensively in their documentation and examples to reflect contemporary design trends.
+Consequently, LLMs trained on that data have "locked in" an aesthetic that has since been replaced by more modern trends, such as the current preference for black designs.

-To quantify the "AI Purple" aesthetic, we analyzed the CSS (responsible for website styling) of all root pages in our dataset from the years following the adoption of ChatGPT.
-We tracked the presence of the well-known `indigo-500` color (`#6366f1`), the use of gradients, and other colors associated with AI-generated websites.
+To quantify the "AI Purple" aesthetic, we analyzed the CSS (responsible for website styling) of all root pages in our dataset from the years following the release of ChatGPT.
+We tracked the presence of the well-known `indigo-500` color (`#6366f1`), the use of CSS gradients, and other colors associated with AI-generated websites.

-Since Tailwind is the framework of choice for LLMs like Claude, Gemini, and the OpenAI models, we specifically examined the percentage of Tailwind websites using these indicators.
+Because Tailwind is the preferred framework for LLMs like Claude, Gemini, and the OpenAI models, we specifically examined the percentage of Tailwind-based websites using these indicators.
 Tailwind web pages were identified using a <a hreflang="en" href="https://github.com/HTTPArchive/wappalyzer">Wappalyzer fork</a> from the HTTP Archive.
 Surprisingly, there was no noticeable surge in websites using either `indigo-500` or the other two commonly mentioned AI colors (`#8b5cf6` violet and `#a855f7` purple), as demonstrated by the following figure.

 {{ figure_markup(
   image="genai-ai-colors-tailwind.png",